 Every year half a million wildebeest are born on the southern Serengeti short grass plains in Tanzania, and in March the herds are to be found in the Ndutu and Kusini Maswa region, in the southwest of the park.
 Having the babies in tow means they move a bit slower.
 And be prepared for some afternoon rainfall in March.
 The herds will stay put for a while as they mow the grasses down to the stalk, before heading up north in a clockwise direction.
 Click here for a month-by-month description of this, the greatest show on Earth.

-Islands such as Zanzibar, the Seychelles and Mozambique’s Bazaruto Archipelago are superb most of the year, but vary as to timing of the rain seasons and clarity of the water (for diving), making a combined bush-and-beach vacation an irresistible choice.
+Islands such as Zanzibar, Seychelles and Mozambique’s Bazaruto Archipelago are superb most of the year but vary as to the timing of the rainy seasons and clarity of the water (for diving), making a combined bush-and-beach vacation an irresistible choice.

 Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, and the views across the mountains and volcanic lakes go on forever.